liyun-li/meh-bot/README.md

 # meh-bot
-A pure Python bot that clicks the daily Meh. icon and optionally sends a text message to user about their product.
+A pure Python bot that clicks the daily Meh icon and optionally sends a text message to consumer about their product.

+## Sales Pitch
+If you subscribe to Meh, you'd think "Wouldn't it be great if I could check this website every day???", but then you always forget about the site because you're so occupied with other stuff?
+Well here you go!
+An automated bot that texts you about your Meh product and clicks the flipper for you so you don't have to visit the site on your own!
+Meh Bot, your personal clicking assistant.
+Download now!

 ## Requirement
-You need Python and Twilio service if you want to send a text to your phone (which is just a title and a picture).
+First You need Python.
+You also need a Twilio account if you want to send a text to your phone (which is just a title and a picture).
-If you hate Docker, use Ubuntu because it's only been tested on it.
+If you hate Docker, use Ubuntu because the bot is only tested on Ubuntu (16 and 17).
 You also need Docker if you want to containerize the bot.
 (Docker numba 1)

 ## Getting Started